 Dental Bridges Vs. Dental Implants

-Dr. Lenny Slepchik believes dental implants are the superior option for replacing a missing tooth or several teeth..
+Dr. Lenny Slepchik believes dental implants are the superior option for replacing a missing tooth or several teeth.
 An implant is anchored by a titanium screw that is placed in the jawbone and becomes a part of the jaw as the bone grows around it.
-A post is attached to the “implant” and an artificial tooth is attached to the post.
+A post is attached to the “implant,” and an artificial tooth is attached to the post.
 Because implants are anchored into the jawbone, they function exactly like a natural tooth.
-They are incredibly strong, do require NO changes in what you eat, and often will last a lifetime.
+They are incredibly strong, do not require any changes in what you eat, and often will last a lifetime.

 Schedule A Consultation